elastic/ecs/rfcs/0000-wildcard-data-type.md

 Stage 0: Provide a high level summary of the premise of these changes.
 Briefly describe the nature, purpose, and impact of the changes. ~2-5 sentences.
 -->

 Wildcard is a data type for Elasticsearch string fields being introduced in Elastic 7.9.0.
-Wildcard is optimized for improved performance on wildcard `grep`-like queries on string data without the limitations of the text[0] and keyword[1] types.
+Wildcard optimizes performance for queries using the wildcard (`*`) character to perform `grep`-like searches but without the limitations of the existing text[0] and keyword[1] types.

-Candidate fields will be identified based on the fields which will benefit most from the performance gains with additional input from ECS committee members and other Elastic subject matter experts.
-The impact on ECS will be updating identified data types from `keyword` to `wildcard` in the schema definitions for the candidate fields.
+Candidate fields for wildcard will be selected based on input from ECS committee members, other Elastic subject matter experts, and which fields will benefit most from the performance improvements.
+When adopted data sources populating those fields will need to update their mappings to support wildcard to remain ECS compliant.

 ## Fields